discuzz-app/discuzz/README.md

 - With Firebase Auth support, you can provide many ways to authenticate for your users.
 - You can easily config the access control, to adjust permissions (Example: open to all people, or only authenticated users, or you can also turn on moderation mode for every comments)
 - Customizable theme, with built-in light/dark theme.
+- Also, you can [write your own Authentication provider and Data provider](#advanced-usages), and configure them with Discuzz.

 **To suggest anything, please join our [Discussion board](https://github.com/discuzz-app/discuzz/discussions).**